ericlavigne/CarND-Traffic-Sign-Classifier/README.md

 50% dropout (half of all neurons would randomly be pulled out during training), and I increased that by another 50% to err on the side of high accuracy.
 I also let the model train thoroughly: 200 epochs with 10000 samples per epoch.
-The final training accuracy was 98%.
+The final training accuracy was 99.6%.

 For generalization, I added 50% dropout to every layer, except the output layer where it wouldn't make sense.
 I also added L2 normalization to the dense layers.
 The 50% dropout, especially, represented an extreme amount of regularization to prevent overfitting to the training data.
-The final accuracy on the test set was 96%.
+The final accuracy on the validation and test sets were 98.7% and 95.9%, respectively.

 Despite the large network and heavy regularization, GPU accelleration allowed training to complete in just 17 minutes.